fhaghighi/SemanticGenesis/keras/README.md

 ### 2. Preparing data

 #### For your convenience, we have provided our own self-discoverd 3D anatomical patterns from LUNA16 dataset as well as their pseudo labels.
-Download the data from [Google Drive]() and put it in the `self_discovery/Semantic_Genesis_data/` directory.
+Download the data from [this repository](https://zenodo.org/record/4625321/files/TransVW_data.zip?download=1) and put it in the `self_discovery/Semantic_Genesis_data/` directory.
 We have provided the training and validation samples for C=50 classes of anatomical patterns.
 In our study, we trained Semantic Genesis using C=44 classes.
 For each sample of anatomical pattern, we have extracted 3 multi-resolution cubes from each patient, where each of the three resolutions are saved in files named as 'train_dataN_vwGen_ex_ref_fold1.0.npy',  *N*=1,2,3.
 For each 'train_dataN_vwGen_ex_ref_fold1.0.npy' file, there is a corresponding 'train_labelN_vwGen_ex_ref_fold1.0.npy' file, which contains the pseudo labels of the discovered anatomical patterns.

 - The processed anatomical patterns directory structure